North Kosovo crisis (2022–2025)

-Kurti declined to postpone the deadline for license plates and instead announced a phased implementation that would last until April 2023.
-This began in November, and early on in the month, a number of Kosovo Serb police officers, mayors, judges, and Serb List members of parliament resigned from government institutions.
+Albin Kurti declined to postpone the deadline for license plates and instead announced a phased implementation that would run from November 2022 until April 2023.
+Before this began, a number of Kosovo Serb police officers, mayors, judges, and Serb List members of parliament resigned from government institutions.
 Kosovo and Serbia negotiated again in November 2022 and they had found an agreement on 23 November 2022 which settled that license plates that Serbia issued would continue to be in use in North Kosovo.

+Kosovo formally signed an application to seek candidate status for European Union membership on 14 December 2022, its impending signature resulted in a number of barricades being set up in North Kosovo on 10 December; they were dismantled on 30 December.
+In Serbia, far-right groups staged protests in support of Kosovo Serbs.
 In December 2022, Serbia submitted a request to Kosovo Force for the deployment of up to 1,000 Serbian military and police forces in Kosovo, which ended up being rejected in January 2023.

-Another number of barricades were set up in North Kosovo on 10 December; they were dismantled on 30 December.
-In Serbia, far-right groups staged protests in support of Kosovo Serbs.
-Kosovo formally signed an application to seek candidate status for European Union membership on 14 December 2022.
+In April local elections were held, boycotted by ethnic Serbs.
+Based on an extremely low number of votes, ethnic Albanian mayors were elected.
+On 26 May 2023, Kosovo took control of the North Kosovo municipal buildings by force, to enable the newly elected ethnic Albanian mayors to physically assume office.
+A civil disturbance occurred, and Serbia put its armed forces on alert.
+The decision of Kosovo to use force was condemned by the United States and the EU.
+With mayors unable to perform their duties, in July Kosovo announced that new mayor elections will be held.

+On 1 January 2024, Serbia implemented the 2011 agreement and recognised Kosovo license plates.